- Setting up the Linksys WAP610N Dual-Band Wireless-N Access Point

 iii.
 Access the access point’s web-based setup page

 iv.
 Set the IP Address of the access point

 v.
 Configure the wireless settings of the access point

 Connect the access point to your router via Ethernet cable to any of the numbered ports of the router.

-This access point doesn’t have a default IP address.
-It obtains an IP address when it is connected to a DHCP server such as a router.
-To obtain your access point’s IP address information, check your router’s DHCP clients table.
-To learn how to check your Linksys router’s DHCP clients table, click here.
+This access point doesn’t have a default IP Address.
+It obtains an IP Address when it is connected to a DHCP server such as a router.
+To obtain your access point’s IP Address information, check your router’s DHCP Client Table.
+To learn how, click here.

-NOTE: If you are using a non-Linksys router, refer to your router documentation or contact your router manufacturer for support.
+NOTE: If you are using a non-Linksys router, refer to your router documentation for support.

 To configure the access point, follow the instructions below: